sflorescu/BWA-MEM_GPU/README.md

 **BWA-MEM_GPUSEED_GASAL2** is a modified implementation of **BWA-MEM** ([https://bio-bwa.sourceforge.net/](https://bio-bwa.sourceforge.net/)) that uses two GPU-accelerated libraries to perform both the seeding and extension parts on CUDA enabled GPUs.

-For our datasets, we found that our implementation showed speedups between 2× and 2.8× over the baseline program for multithreaded execution.
-For the alignment results, we found that our integrated program has around 2% of lines in the main result different from the baseline program, and if we filter alignments with mapping quality below 20, the percentage of different lines reduces to around 1%.
+For our datasets, we found that our implementation showed speedups between 2× and 2.8× over the baseline program for multithreaded execution on a platform with 2 CPUs installed on the same motherboard and a Nvidia RTX 2080Ti.
+For single thread execution our implementation achieves speedups close to the theoretical maximums, specificaly between 6.82× and 8.72×, considering acceleration of the seeding and extension portions of the code.

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a paragraph of text.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
-* Nvidia GPU preferably with compute 60 or newer and at least 8GB of VRAM.
+* Nvidia GPU preferably with compute 6.0 or newer and at least 8GB of VRAM.
 * CUDA Toolkit 11.0+
 * GCC 9+
 * G++ 9+